StevenBlack/intl/readme.md

 benefit from INTL at run-time.

-  - Before proceeding, do a quick query of FoxPro’s `SYS(2019)` to make sure you have the correct CONFIG.FP file.
-In CONFIG.FP, add the following lines:
+  - Before proceeding, do a quick query of FoxPro’s `SYS(2019)` to make sure you have the correct `config.fpw` file.
+In `config.fpw`, add the following lines:

 ```